 Women's risk for developing OSA increases as they transition through menopause.
 Women are three times more likely to have post-menopausal sleep apnea than pre-menopausal.
 Reasons for post-menopausal OSA include weight gain and unclear hormonal changes.

-- Prior to menopause many women may develop upper airway resistance syndrome, wich can develop into sleep apnea after menopause.
+- Prior to menopause, many women may develop upper airway resistance syndrome, which can develop into sleep apnea after menopause.

 Women with a neck circumference greater than 16 inches.